I love meals like these! Everything gets cooked in one pot and eaten out of bowls. Quick clean-up, huge flavor, and totally delicious!

 When I saw this recipe on the Better Homes and Gardens website, I knew I needed to make it.
 I love finding recipes that take cheap ramen noodles and turn them into something incredible and this recipe is just that.
 It's loaded with veggies, chicken and while it uses a bit of red curry paste is mild enough for my kiddos.
 I love the addition of fresh cilantro AND basil at the end of cooking.
 It just brightens the whole dish up and even my picky 4 year old slurped her bowl clean.

-- 1 C red sweet pepper strips (1 medium)
+- 1 cup red sweet pepper strips 1 medium

-- In a large soup pot, cook chicken in 1 tbsp oil 3-4 minutes over medium-high heat until no longer pink.
+- In a large soup pot, cook chicken in 1 tablespoon oil 3-4 minutes over medium-high heat until no longer pink.
 Remove from pot and set aside.

 - Stir in cooked chicken, pea pods, 1 of the seasoning packets (discard the other), soy sauce, and lime juice.
 Stir in basil and cilantro.
 Serve in soup bowls.